 What is a Monthly Income Plan?

-Monthly Income Plans (MIP) are mutual funds that invest primarily in equity and debt securities to produce cash flows and preserve your capital.
-It works to provide you with a steady stream of income in the form of dividends and interest payments.
-Therefore, monthly income plan is most suitable for retired persons or senior citizens who do not have other substantial monthly income sources.
+It provides a steady stream of income in the form of dividends and interest payments.
+Therefore, this plan is most suitable for retired persons or senior citizens who do not have other substantial monthly income sources.

 Investment Plans for Monthly Income